-Chemotherapy is an aggressive mesothelioma treatment effective in reducing tumors and killing cancer cells of pleural and peritoneal mesothelioma with powerful drugs, but it's accompanied by side effects including hair loss, vomiting and fever.
+Chemotherapy drugs are an aggressive mesothelioma treatment option effective in reducing tumors and killing cancer cells of pleural and peritoneal mesothelioma, but it's accompanied by side effects including hair loss, vomiting and fever.

 Chemotherapy can be a frightening treatment to consider, but this therapy is recognized as one of the few treatment options that can be effective for mesothelioma patients.
 Chemotherapy cannot cure mesothelioma, but depending on the severity of the cancer, it can alleviate symptoms, improve quality of life and prolong survival.
 For patients who are not candidates for surgery and are diagnosed with stage III or IV mesothelioma, a major treatment decision is often whether or not to undergo chemotherapy.